hachyderm/community/community.hachyderm.io/content/en/blog/posts/2023-07-moderator-minute/index.md

 a bit of our experience to help as well.

-As one of the first two (the other being Aurae) Nivenly Projects, we can share that two things to be aware of if you’re interesting in scoping out the project:
+As one of the first two (the other being Aurae) Nivenly Projects, we can share that two things to be aware of if you’re interested in scoping out the project:
 Nivenly will want to ensure that any projects brought on can commit to safe spaces and there will be expectations for what that means as well as projects that are interested in improving the community space overall.
 This can mean that an infra team will need to have one or more members (but not all) that are interested in contributing to the project’s software where / as applicable.

-For anyone with pre-emptive questions about this, please reach out to Nivenly using their email: [info@nivenly.org](mailto:info@nivenly.org).
+For anyone with preemptive questions about this, please reach out to Nivenly using their email: [info@nivenly.org](mailto:info@nivenly.org).

 # Let’s talk about Meta.